Building Powerful Addition in Young Learners

 As teachers, we support that construction process by providing powerful contexts, models, tasks, and games that allow for exploration, investigation, and play toward purposeful ends.

-Come learn games and activities that help students move along the landscape of learning from one-to-one correspondence and subitizing through unitizing to learning addition facts and the properties of addition.
+We learn games and activities that help students move along the landscape of learning from one-to-one correspondence and subitizing through unitizing to learning addition facts and the properties of addition.
 We will explore the role of context, teacher modeling, and open-middle problem solving to aid you in creating an engaging and rich learning atmosphere in your classroom.

 This workshop is appropriate for teachers grades K-3.